Difference Between Manager and Leader

 2. A manager tends to rely on authority and control to get things done, while a leader relies on influence and communication to inspire their team.

-3. While higher-ups typically appoint a manager, a leader may emerge from any level of an organization based on their ability to inspire and motivate others.
+3. While higher-ups appoint a manager, a leader may emerge from any level of an organization based on their ability to inspire and motivate others.

 Manager vs Leader